Frequently asked questions

 - Is the company itself certified by NAATI?

 - No. NAATI certifies individual practitioners, not businesses.
-Each translation is produced and stamped by a NAATI Certified Translator under their own practitioner number (CPN).
+Each translation is produced and certified by a NAATI Certified Translator under their own practitioner number (CPN).

 - Will my translation definitely be accepted?